Acuña hits 16th HR, ties for MLB lead as Braves beat Nats

 Joe Ross (2-5) allowed four runs, three hits and three walks with seven strikeouts, retiring the last 11 batters he faced, but he trailed 3-0 in the first on Dansby Swanson’s sacrifice fly and William Contreras’ two-run single.

+“Once again, we’ve got to get out of that first inning,” Nationals manager Dave Martinez said.
+“The first inning is hurting us.
+Joe gave up one hard-hit ball, but the walks hurt that inning.”

 Acuña, who began the day hitting .193 in his last 16 games, homered in the second to make it 4-0.
+He was more concerned that the team finished 13-12 in May.

+“That’s baseball,” he said.
+“There’s going to be a winner and there’s going to be a loser.
+I think for us it’s our job to go out there with the mentality to keep the focus up and the energy.”

 Josh Bell hit his seventh homer, a two-run shot, to trim the lead to 4-2, and Ross’ RBI single made it 4-3 in the fourth.
 Morton struck out Turner to strand two runners to end the inning.